 - A sunrise

 In the hours after midnight (D to A), an observer is on the side of the Earth facing towards the Earth’s direction of travel, so there are far more meteoroids entering the Earth’s atmosphere.
 The time of day when the most meteoroids hit the earth is actually at dawn (A), but at that time the brightness of the early morning sky makes them difficult to see.
 The best time to see meteors is therefore just before it starts getting light in the morning.

 If you have the chance to observe a meteor shower over a period of hours or even minutes, you will notice that if you follow the meteor trails backwards, all of them appear to originate from the same place.
 This is particularly noticeable if you take a long exposure photograph.
 The point in the sky from where the meteors appear to originate is called the radiant.

 The picture above shows a long exposure photograph of a meteor shower.
 The radiant is marked with a small circle.
 The Perseids’ radiant lies in the constellation Perseus, which is directly overhead around dawn at a latitude of 60 degrees North.
 My readers in the southern hemisphere won’t be able to see them, but you have your own meteor showers invisible to those of us up here!

-When astronomers measures the strength of a meteor shower, they use a term called the Zenithal Hourly Rate (ZHR).
-The ZHR is the maximum number of meteors an observer could see if the sky were completely dark, there were no cloud cover and the radiant were directly overhead.
-The diagram below shows how the ZHR varied with date for the Perseids last year.
+When astronomers measure the strength of a meteor shower, they use a term called the Zenithal Hourly Rate (ZHR).
+The ZHR is the maximum number of meteors a naked-eye observer would see per hour if the sky were completely dark, there were no cloud cover and the radiant were directly overhead.
+The diagram below shows how the ZHR varied with date for the Perseids in 2016.

 Fingers crossed for clear skies on the night of 12-13 August, but if we are unlucky, or if you are from down under, here’s a table showing some of the other showers, although none are on average as prolific as the Perseids: